 · Select a protected campsite out of the wind and out of low areas where cold air settles; a good rule is to be at least 50 feet above the valley floor.

 · Set up your shelter to provide adequate ventilation.
-Without good ventilation, the humidity inside the tent will decrease the value of your insulation.
+Without good ventilation, the humidity inside the tent will decrease the effectiveness of your insulation.

 · Locate a soft bed of sand, grasses, duff, or snow.
 If the ground is unforgiving, dig a hip hole.